GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Arcanist.md

 # Arcanist
 Students of arcane magic.
 Arcanists are capable of memorizing spells broken into formulas.
+They are copnsidered the most learned of magicians.

 **Class Skills**: Select one of the following (Alchemy, Lore, Spellcraft).